Autoethnography: Analytic autoethnography

 Although Leon Anderson conceptualized analytic autoethnography alongside evocative autoethnography, Anderson critiques the false dichotomy between analytic and evocative autoethnography in his chapter, "I Learn by Going: Autoethnographic Modes of Inquiry" (co-authored with Bonnie Glass-Coffin), the lead chapter in the first edition of the Handbook of Autoethnography.

 Evocative autoethnography

 Evocative autoethnography "focus[es] on narrative presentations that open up conversations and evoke emotional responses."
 According to Bochner and Ellis, the goal is for the readers to see themselves in the autoethnographer so they transform private troubles into public plight, making it powerful, comforting, dangerous, and culturally essential.
 Accounts are presented like novels or biographies and thus, fracture the boundaries that normally separate literature from social science.

 Symbiotic autoethnography

 Symbiotic autoethnography suggests a way of reconciling the differences in various types of autoethnography through suggesting an innovative symbiotic approach.
-The author uses the concept of 'symbiosis' in its broader sense to denote close interdependence and interrelation between its suggested seven attributes, including temporality, researcher's omnipresence, evocative storytelling, interpretative analysis, political (transformative) focus, reflexivity and polyvocality.
+The author uses the concept of 'symbiosis' in its broader sense to denote close interdependence and interrelation between its suggested seven attributes, including temporality, the researcher's omnipresence, evocative storytelling, interpretative analysis, a political (transformative) focus, reflexivity and polyvocality.